digitalocean/k8s-adoption-journey/docs/01-getting-started/building-and-pushing-docker-images/building-and-pushing-images-using-cnb.md

 [Builders](https://buildpacks.io/docs/concepts/components/builder/) are an ordered combination of buildpacks with a base build image, a lifecycle, and reference to a run image.
 They take in your app source code and build the output app image.
 The build image provides the base environment for the builder (for eg. an Ubuntu Bionic OS image with build tooling) and a run image provides the base environment for the app image during runtime.
 A combination of a `build image` and a `run image` is called a `stack`.

+## Build and Push Online Boutique Application Images

-Next, you will be buidling and pushing images for the `microservices-demo` app using [pack](https://buildpacks.io/docs/tools/pack/) which is a tool maintained by the `Cloud Native Buildpacks` project to support the use of buildpacks.
+In this section you will be buidling and pushing images for the `microservices-demo` app using [pack](https://buildpacks.io/docs/tools/pack/) which is a tool maintained by the `Cloud Native Buildpacks` project to support the use of buildpacks.

 !!! note
     Cloud Native Buildpacks images work best when run on an x86 architecture workstation.
 ARM is not 100% supported at this time.